nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 }
 ```

-The function simply prepares the second-level page table, and sets the physical page number and flags for the desired page table entry in the second level.
+This function prepares the second-level page table, and fills the page table entry in the second level.

 It divides `paddr` by `PAGE_SIZE` because the entry should contain the physical page number, not the physical address itself.
+Don't confuse the two!

-## Kernel page mapping
+## Mapping kernel memory area

-The page table must be configured not only for applications (user space) but also for the kernel.
+The page table must be configured not only for applications (user space), but also for the kernel.

-In this guide, the kernel's mapping is set so that the kernel's virtual addresses match the physical addresses.
+In this book, the kernel memory mapping is configured so that the kernel's virtual addresses match the physical addresses (i.e. `vaddr == paddr`).
 This allows the same code to continue running even after enabling paging.

 First, let's modify the kernel's linker script to define the starting address used by the kernel (`__kernel_base`):